South Yemen: Government

-The executive body was known as the Council of Ministers, and was formed by the Supreme People's Council.
-Local representative bodies were the people's councils, and their decisions were taken into account when the members of the Supreme People's Council were governing.
-Local executive bodies were the executive bureaus of the people's councils.
+Legislative authority and sovereign state power rested with the Supreme People's Council (SPC).
+Originally consisting of 101 members, its membership expanded to 111 in 1978, with representatives elected through direct and indirect ballots.
+The SPC was responsible for passing state legislation, setting guidelines for foreign and domestic policy, ratifying international treaties, approving the national economic development plan and state budget, and electing the executive leadership.
+The SPC was elected by the people for a five-year term.
+The council was appointed by the General Command of the National Front in 1971.
+The Presidium of the Supreme People's Council, was elected by the Supreme People's Council for five years as well.

-The highest court was the Supreme Court of South Yemen; other courts in the country included courts of appeal and the provincial courts, and the courts of first instance were known as the district courts or magistrate courts.
-In Aden, there was a structured judicial system with a supreme court.
+The judicial branch was established under Part IV of the 1970 Constitution.
+The system comprised a Supreme Court as the highest judicial authority, supported by courts of appeal, provincial courts, and district or magistrate courts of first instance.

+Following independence in 1967, the state experienced significant administrative constraints due to the departure of British and Indian colonial officials and civil service purges following the 1969 Corrective Move.
+To overcome the shortage of trained personnel, the government restructured the civil service and expanded public education to train a new generation of state administrators.

 Foreign relations

 Meeting of representatives of South Yemen and North Korea, 1970s.

 The only avowedly Marxist–Leninist nation in the Middle East, South Yemen received significant foreign aid and other assistance from the USSR and East Germany, which stationed several hundred officers of the Stasi in the country to train the nation's secret police and establish another arms trafficking route to Palestine.
 The East Germans did not leave until 1990, when the Yemeni government declined to pay their salaries which had been terminated with the dissolution of the Stasi during German reunification.
 By the mid-1980s, the Soviet Union, under Mikhail Gorbachev, had largely distanced itself from South Yemen.